bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 ### SSC8,5 sql_query in response

 In the response a SQL query can be seen.
 I tired to use some bruteforcing using BurpSuite (can be also achived by. ex. hydra) but no success there.
 I decided on using sqlmap.
 I tried using sqlmap in different ways, but the one below worked.
 Firstly, I saved HTTP request which would be send to the server in a file I called `req`.
+The request I'm talking about is on the left side of the upper image.

 ### SSC9 req file HTTP request